joe-castle/timrjs/README.md

 Both of these will expose a single global method: `Timr`.
 Alternatively, they will define a module if you are using RequireJS.

-Note: The compiled versions are also included with both npm and Bower packages:
-> node_modules/timrjs/dist/timr.js & timr.min.js

 ### Syntax
 ```